 - 1. City Clerk increased due to more coverage selected for FY 2019. - 2.
-Information Services increased due to more coverage selected for FY 2019. - 3.
-Legal decreased due to a vacant position that had insurance budgeted in FY 2018 but no insurance selected by employee in FY 2019. - 4.
-Park Maintenance increased due to more coverage selected for FY 2019. - 5.
-Recreation decreased due to a reduction in Seasonal salaries which lowers benefits. - 6.
-Aquatics decreased due to a reduction in Seasonal salaries which lowers benefits. - 7.
-Miller Park Zoo increased due to more coverage selected for FY 2019. - 8.
-Fire increased due to more coverage selected for FY 2019. - 9.
-Building Safety increased due to an additional Office Manager and Support Staff II position. - 10.
-Plan decreased due to a vacant position that had more coverage budgeted for FY 2018 than what the employee selected for FY 2019. - 11.
-Code Enforcement decreased due to less coverage selected for FY 2019. - 12.
-The Downtown Development division was added to the City during FY 2018. - 13.
-Facilities Maintenance increased due to the increased budgeted overtime salaries. - 14.
-Parking increased due to more coverage selected for FY 2019. - 15.
-Snow & Ice decreased due to a change in budgeting principal. - 16.
-Engineering increased due to an increase to seasonal and overtime salaries as well as a new position being hired in higher than the FY 2018 budget. - 17.
+Finance decreased as 2 employees moved to the new Procurement department. - 3.
+Information Services increased due to more coverage selected for FY 2019. - 4.
+Legal decreased due to a vacant position that had insurance budgeted in FY 2018 but no insurance selected by employee in FY 2019. - 5.
+Procurement is a new department made up of 2 employees that were under Finance. - 6.
+Park Maintenance increased due to more coverage selected for FY 2019. - 7.
+Recreation decreased due to a reduction in Seasonal salaries which lowers benefits. - 8.
+Aquatics decreased due to a reduction in Seasonal salaries which lowers benefits. - 9.
+Miller Park Zoo increased due to more coverage selected for FY 2019. - 10.
+Fire increased due to more coverage selected for FY 2019. - 11.
+Building Safety increased due to an additional Office Manager and Support Staff II position. - 12.
+Planning decreased due to a vacant position that had more coverage budgeted for FY 2018 than what the employee selected for FY 2019. - 13.
+Code Enforcement decreased due to less coverage selected for FY 2019. - 14.
+The Downtown Development division was added to the City during FY 2018. - 15.
+Facilities Maintenance increased due to the increased budgeted overtime salaries. - 16.
+Parking increased due to more coverage selected for FY 2019. - 17.
+Snow & Ice decreased due to a change in budgeting principal. - 18.
+Engineering increased due to an increase to seasonal and overtime salaries as well as a new position being hired in higher than the FY 2018 budget. - 19.
 Fleet increased due to more coverage selected for FY 2019.